cpjobling/eg-151-textbook/eg_151/appendix/binary_fractions.md

 To convert a decimal fraction (base 10) to a new base (n) the fractional part is repeatedly multiplied by n.

-§ The whole number part of the product gives the value at the current power.
+- The whole number part of the product gives the value at the current power.

-§ The decimal part of the product is multiplied by n and repeated until the fractional part of the product is zero
+- The decimal part of the product is multiplied by n and repeated until the fractional part of the product is zero

-§ Read the result from **top to bottom**
+- Read the result from **top to bottom**

 ## Limitations

-Convert 0.675~10\ ~to binary
+Convert $0.675_{10}$ to binary

 0.675 × 2 = 1.35 1